cbodonnell/go-pub/README.md

 ## Kubernetes
 Currently in the process of developing a helm chart for easy deployment of the entire microservice application on Kubernetes.

+## CI/CD
+Starting to set up CI/CD using webhooks